Gil Paulista: Career

 Gilmar was born in 1970 in São Paulo, started playing football at a well-known youth team called Pequeninos do Jockey in São Paulo, then moved to Portuguesa de Desportos when he became a professional player playing as striker.
 As a player he did not get much attention on the pitch but still managed to play in several teams.

 After retiring, he started his career out the pitch abroad in 2008, working as assistant coach in Greece and Ukraine.
-In 2010, he coached the International Football Academy from Brazil (BIFA) on Cape Town/RSA International Football Tournament 2010.
+In 2010, he coached the Brazil International Football Academy (BIFA) on Cape Town/RSA International Football Tournament 2010.
 The competition which was organized by ONU and FIFA, gathered football academies from all over the world.
 Gilmar was the U17 Champion, beating an American academy at the final.

 Late 2010, Gilmar moved to Metalurh Zaporizhya, to coach the Youth team, and a year later became the assistant coach of the main team, and participating in the whole process of the access of Metalurh to the first division in the 2011–12 season.
 In 2012, he started the process to obtain his UEFA coach license and completed FFU A Coaching Award UEFA A Diploma in 2016.